krestfield/docs/pki/create_a_pfx.md

 ### Export as a PFX

-You can now either open up mmc.exe, locate the issued certificate in the machine store and export
+You can now either open up ``mmc.exe``, locate the issued certificate in the machine store and export

 Or you can use PowerShell:

-First get the certificate we imported.
-You can use the s
+First, we need to get the certificate we imported.
+You can use the subject name to locate this:

 ```powershell
 $certificate = Get-ChildItem -Path Cert:\LocalMachine\My\ | Where-Object {$_.Subject -match "server1.comp.org"}